ex0dus-0x/confine/README.md

 # confine

-Security-focused process tracer with policy handling capabilities
+Security-focused firewall with policy handling capabilities

 ## Introduction

-__confine__ is a security-focused process tracer that supports generating policies for Linux security _enforcers_.
+__confine__ is a security-focused syscall-based firewall  that supports generating policies for Linux security _enforcers_.
 Enforcers are defined as execution runtimes supported by the operating system that take a profile and conduct host-based policy enforcement, such as seccomp.

 While Linux supports a lot of these well-documented security enforcers over the lifespan of the operating system, many of them have given up usability for the ability to support fine-grained configurability, making them increasingly complex to write. __confine__ enables security and devops engineers to not only generate enforcer profiles